A Finite Mixture Failure-rate based Heterogeneous Step-stress Accelerated Life Testing (h-SSALT) Model

 The remainder of the paper is organised as follows.
 Section~\ref{sec:model_formulation} introduces the proposed $h$-SSALT model and the likelihood function under Type-II censoring.
-Section~\ref{sec:estimation} develops the maximum likelihood estimation framework, including a detailed derivation of the EM algorithm with closed-form M-step updates for all parameters.
+Section~\ref{sec:estimation} develops the maximum likelihood estimation framework, including a detailed derivation of the EM algorithm with closed-form M-step updates for all parameters, interval estimation via Louis' method, and transformation-based confidence intervals.
 Section~\ref{sec:simulation} presents an extensive Monte Carlo simulation study evaluating finite-sample performance through point estimation, a quantile-based comparison of the $h$-SSALT and homogeneous SSALT models across seven quantile levels, and a special case validation against the exponential model under CEM of \cite{lu2025}.
-Section~\ref{sec:data_analysis} illustrates the practical application of the proposed model through a data analysis example.
+Section~\ref{sec:data_analysis} illustrates the practical application of the proposed model through simulated and real data analysis examples..
 Concluding remarks and directions for future work are given in Section~\ref{sec:conclusion}.